lukebhan/PDEControlGym/docs/source/tutorials/Trafficarz1d_tutorial.rst

     envBcks = gym.make("PDEControlGym-TrafficPDE1D",**Parameters)

-Before, bulinding the controller model, we need to define a function that sequentially applies the control actions to the environment.
+Before, building the controller model, we need to define a function that sequentially applies the control actions to the environment.
 This function will be used to run a simulation episode and store the data obtained from each timestep for further analysis.
 The function will take a model (controller) and an environment as input, and it will return the cumulative reward, the environment state history, the action history, and the reward history as follows:

 .. code-block:: python